Sobolev mappings between RCD spaces and applications to harmonic maps: a heat kernel approach: Introduction

 where $\tilde{c}_m:=\omega_m^{-1} \cdot c_m$ and $\omega_m$ denotes the volume of a unit ball in $\mathbb{R}^m$. \end{enumerate} Then it is natural to ask the following. \begin{enumerate} \item[(Q1)] Can (\ref{mainasymp}) be improved to the case when $p=\infty$, that is,

-\item[(Q2)] Is $\Phi_t$ a bi-Lipschitz embedding? \end{enumerate} However it is known in \cite{AHPT} that both questions (Q1) and (Q2) have negative answers.
-In fact, for example, a metric measure space $([0, \pi], \dist_{[0, 1]}, \mathcal{H}^1)$, which is a \textit{non-collapsed $\RCD(0, 1)$ space}, satisfies that $\Phi_t^{-1}$ is not Lipschitz for any $t \in (0, \infty)$ and that
+\item[(Q2)] Is $\Phi_t$ a bi-Lipschitz embedding? \end{enumerate} However it is shown in \cite{AHPT} that both questions (Q1) and (Q2) have negative answers.
+In fact, for example, the metric measure space $([0, \pi], \dist_{[0, \pi]}, \mathcal{H}^1)$, which is a \textit{non-collapsed $\RCD(0, 1)$ space}, satisfies that $\Phi_t^{-1}$ is not Lipschitz for any $t \in (0, \infty)$ and that

 is satisfied.